zannloo/tp/docs/UserGuide.md

 <box type="success" seamless>

 #### Output if command succeeds:
-- Displays list of tasks assigned under input path.
+- Displays a message indicating the successful display of list of tasks.

 </box>